rapidfort/community-images/CONTRIBUTING.md

 Contributions are welcome via GitHub Pull Requests.
 This document outlines the process to help get your contribution accepted.

-Any contribution is welcome, from new features, bug fixes, [tests](#testing), documentation improvements, or even [adding images to the repository](#adding-a-new-image-to-the-repository) (if it's viable once evaluated the feasibility).
+Any contribution is welcome, from new features, bug fixes, [tests](#testing), documentation improvements, or even [adding images to the repository](#adding-a-new-image-to-the-repository) (if it's viable).

 ## How to Contribute